 How Do I Get to Ghibli Park from Nagoya Station?

-Take the Higashiyama Subway Line to Fujigaoka Station (28 minutes, ¥310), transfer to the Linimo maglev to Ai-Chikyuhaku-Kinen-Koen Station (13 minutes, ¥360), then walk 7 minutes to the entrance.
-Total: 50 minutes, ¥670 one way.
+Take the Higashiyama Subway Line to Fujigaoka Station (28 minutes, ¥310), transfer to the Linimo maglev to Ai-Chikyuhaku-Kinen-Koen Station (13 minutes, ¥360), and the park entrance is right outside Exit 2 of the station (Ghibli Park Official – Directions).
+Total: about 50-60 minutes, ¥670 one way.
+From 1 September 2026 the Linimo leg rises to ¥400, making the total ¥710 Linimo fare revision.

 The transfer at Fujigaoka Station is well-signed in English.
 Follow the “Linimo” signs after exiting the subway gates.
 The Linimo platform is on the second floor of the same building.
 During morning rush hours on weekdays (8:00-9:00 AM), the Higashiyama Line can be very crowded between Nagoya and Sakae stations — stand near the doors and hold the handrails.
 After Sakae, the train empties considerably.
 The Linimo is rarely crowded and offers a pleasant, quiet ride through the eastern suburbs.
 I always recommend sitting at the very front for the driverless cockpit view.